 17) Melissa and Doug Clock

 The Melissa and Doug Shape Sorting Clock is a fun way to teach number recognition, shapes, and telling time.
-Kids usually go through a stage where they are curious about time, so this is perfect to demonstrate how a clock works, while providing an opportunity to place the numbers in the correct place.
+Kids usually go through a stage where they are curious about time, so this is perfect to demonstrate how a clock works, while providing an opportunity to place the correct number in the correct order.